bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/func-obj-decs.md

 # API

-The API for the decorators introduced in this proposal is consistent with the [Decorators][] proposal.
+The API for the decorators introduced in this proposal is consistent with the [[decorators]] proposal.
 A given decorator will be called by the runtime with two arguments, `target` and `context`, whose values are dependent on the element being decorated.
 The return values of these decorators potentially replaces all or part of the decorated element.